agopt/thomas-surowiec.github.io/index.md

 layout: default
 ---

-The school will take place on **September 8-10, 2021** and will be a purely virtual event hosted by [Thomas M. Surowiec](https://www.mathematik.uni-marburg.de/~surowiec/) at Philipps-Universität Marburg.
-Please use this form to register so that we can judge how many people will be attending this (purely virtual) event.
+The school will take place on **September 8-10, 2021** and will be a purely virtual event hosted by [Thomas M. Surowiec](https://www.mathematik.uni-marburg.de/~surowiec/) at [Philipps-Universität Marburg](https://www.uni-marburg.de/de).
+Please use [this form](https://forms.gle/kQrbpkTYHJwCYxDr7) to register so that we can judge how many people will be attending this (purely virtual) event.
 A zoom link will be sent via email to all registered individuals.
 Depending on the number of responses, there will be a chance for short presentations by young researchers on at least one of the three days.

+# Speakers and Course Titles

+*   This is an unordered list following a header.
+*   This is an unordered list following a header.
+*   This is an unordered list following a header.

 <!--
 Text can be **bold**, _italic_, or ~~strikethrough~~.